codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 Upgrading from 3.x to 4.x
 #############################

-CodeIgniter 4 is a rewrite of the framework, and is not backwards compatible.
+CodeIgniter 4 is a rewrite of the framework and is not backwards compatible.
 It is more appropriate to think of converting your app, rather than upgrading it.
 Once you have done that, upgrading from one version of CodeIgniter 4 to the next will be straightforward.